mephistolist/paxit/README.md

 	RANDMMAP is enabled<br>

 Keep in mind RANDEXEC will not work with kernels past 2.6.
 This was due to RANDEXEC causing more problems than it solved.
 So it is not needed.

+Remember to only run this with sudo or doas.
+Root or non-root usage may be problematic.